lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 ![Amazon Lambda Configuration](../images/2020-06-24-lambda-test-amazon-setup.png)

-## CI
+## Continuous Delivery

 The last step remaining is having the code automatically built and deployed to Lambda every time I push a commit to GitHub.

-GitHub Actions are very very easy to set-up and understand and extremely convenient.
-However, I found the documentation to be overly verbose.
+GitHub Actions are very very easy to set-up and understand as well as being extremely convenient.
+Still, I found the documentation to be overly verbose.
 If you are not familiar with GitHub Actions, I found the [Workflow Configuration](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) and the [Workflow Syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions)